 The Company's named executive officers, directors and director nominees have an interest in this proposal as they are eligible to receive equity awards under the 2021 Plan.
-As such, no new plan benefits have been granted to date, and future awards under the 2021 Plan are not yet determinable.
+Future awards under the 2021 Plan are discretionary and therefore are not yet determinable.